adriensieg/AI-on-Edge/Video-Understanding.md

 - Parallelism (Multiple CPUs, Multiple Tasks) - `multiprocessing`

-- yield / async generator
+- yield / async generator vs. Return
 - GIL (Global Interpreter Lock)
 - Future / Task
 - Cooperative vs preemptive scheduling
 - asyncio.run() / uvicorn

 With `ThreadPoolExecutor`: All your threads — the main thread, worker 1, worker 2, worker 3, worker 4 — live inside one single process.
 That process runs on Core 0.
 The OS can physically shuffle it to Core 1 or Core 2, but it doesn't matter, because the GIL means only one thread runs Python at any moment anyway.